-David picked me up about 12:30.
+David picked me up about 12:30 for school.
 It had been raining, but it was not cold at all.
 I took my jacket but didn't really need it.
 The rain was off and on all day.
 I just had my one class that lasts from 1-2:30, but we were out by 2:15.

-I said hi to my friends at Reynolds and then headed to my class after getting a soda.
+I said hi to my friends at Reynolds and then headed to my class, after getting a soda.
 It's a small class of about 6 people, so it's very nice, and I know most of them from my other classes.
 We always chat before class.
 It's Advanced Public Speaking, near the bottom of that page.

-There were two presentations today, and we just have one more on Wednesday.
+There were two presentations today, for our speaker analysis, and we just have one more on Wednesday.
 Then we start new presentations.
 I haven't started mine yet.
-I've got to finish my assignment for Thursday first.
+I've got to finish my assignment for Thursday in the other class first.

 I took a short nap.
 It didn't last very long.
 My blood sugar was a little low when I woke up, so I had some chocolate.